 SANKOFA YOGA FOUNDERS

-Tamisha immediately fell in love with yoga’s ability to relieve stress, promote mental clarity, and empower her body.
+She immediately fell in love with yoga’s ability to relieve stress, promote mental clarity, and empower her body.
 The practice not only grounded her, but also complimented her marathon training and weight training routines.
 She enrolled in yoga teacher training and began to learn that yoga was about far more than asana, the physical practice; rather, yoga was about the eight limbed path.
 It was then that she realized that she wanted to help spread yogic good on and off the mat.
 Her practice is grounded in the eight limbed path of Raja Yoga, focusing on its spiritual, physical, and mental restraints.

-Holding degrees in journalism, history, women's and gender studies, and cultural studies, Tamisha is currently completing her Ph.D. in Language, Literacy and Culture and is researching Undergraduate Black Women's Activism during Black Lives Matter.
-Working over a decade in higher education as an equity director and professor, Tamisha trains educators around the country to be culturally responsive and works to promote social justice, equity and inclusion in educational systems, non-profit sectors, and in the yoga community.
+Holding degrees in journalism, history, and women's and gender studies, Tamisha is currently completing her Ph.D. in Language, Literacy and Culture and is researching Undergraduate Black Women's Activism during Black Lives Matter.
+Working over a decade in higher education as an equity director and professor, Tamisha trained educators around the country to be culturally responsive and worked to promote social justice, equity and inclusion in educational systems, non-profit sectors, and in the yoga community.

-She has received additional trainings from the Mindfulness in Education Network (MiEN), as she also works to bring mindfulness into schools and culturally sensitive environments.
-Tamisha is a peer-reviewer of Race and Yoga, the first peer-reviewed journal in the emerging field of critical yoga studies, and was also featured on Roland Martin NewsOne Now discussing the benefits of yoga in urban communities.
+She has received additional trainings from the Mindfulness in Education Network (MiEN), as she also worked to bring mindfulness into schools and culturally sensitive environments.
+Tamisha is a peer-reviewer of Race and Yoga, the first peer-reviewed journal in the emerging field of critical yoga studies, and was also featured on Roland Martin's NewsOne Now discussing the benefits of yoga in urban communities.

 Tamisha believes there is something powerful when you’re able to share your authentic self with others, so by blending together her passions for both yoga and community, she and her husband, Marcus, opened Sankofa Yoga and Wellness Center in July 2019.
 Seeking to create more spaces to foster community, relationships, healing and wellness, Laurel, the city in which she was raised, was selected as its home.